Quansight-Labs/free-threaded-compatibility/docs/porting.md

 simultaneous reads and writes to the same Python variable are impossible.

-If you're maintaining a library, we suggest documenting what multithreaded workflows are supported and to document to what the library guards against races.
+If you're maintaining a library, we suggest documenting what multithreaded workflows are supported and to document to what extent the library guards against races.
 If a variable is protected by a lock, you should document that, as it may impact multithreaded scaling.
-Similarly, if a mutable data structure does not offer locking, you should also document that explicitly.
+Similarly, if a mutable data structure does not ensure state is synchronized if an object is shared between threads, you should also document that explicitly.

 Below we describe various approaches for improving the determinism of multithreaded pure Python code.
 The correct approach will depend on exactly what